Ovundiano/oyistra-staff-data/README.md

 ## How to access the oyistra staff data:

-- Enter link [link](https://oyistra-staff-data-3f59f12d77b3.herokuapp.com/) alternatively you can also copy the link: `https://oyistra-staff-data-3f59f12d77b3.herokuapp.com` and paste it in the browser.
+- Enter the [link](https://oyistra-staff-data-3f59f12d77b3.herokuapp.com/) alternatively you can also copy the link: `https://oyistra-staff-data-3f59f12d77b3.herokuapp.com` and paste it in the browser.
 - Wait for the page to load and then you click 'RUN PROGRAM'.
 - Choose from the options displayed.
-- Enter employee details.
+1. Enter employee details.
-- View employee details entered.
+2. View employee details entered.
-- Exit.
+3. Exit.

 ## Users experience
 - As a user what comes to your mind at first is to understand what oyistra staff data entails.